Pan-European Picnic: Picnic events

 In a symbolic gesture agreed to by both Austria and Hungary, a border gate on the road from Sankt Margarethen im Burgenland, Austria to Sopronkőhida, Hungary was to be opened for three hours on 19 August.
 Otto von Habsburg was represented at the picnic by his daughter Walburga von Habsburg, who gave his greetings.
 The Hungarian writer and dissident György Konrád also spoke, who until 1988 was only allowed to publish his critical texts abroad.
 Music was played and speeches made on a wooden stage; there was wine, beer, grilled food, and goulash.
 Many of the participants also cut about a kilometer (1100 yards) from the fence of the old border system.
 This symbolic demolition party was officially approved.
-The fence area in question at Sopronpuszta was just not dismantled because it was supposed to be used for a planned game reserve.
+The fence area in question at Sopronpuszta was dismantled not just for symbolic purposes, but also because it was supposed to be used for a planned game reserve.
 Aside from Walburga von Habsburg and the officials of the MDF, very few Hungarians and Austrians were present at the picnic, but television teams and journalists were there.

 Shortly before 3 p.m., the first twenty or thirty East German citizens arrived at the border gate, which was still guarded by armed forces.
 The gate was torn open and the mostly young GDR citizens ran to the Austrian side, where some journalists and a camera team from an Austrian broadcaster were waiting.
 During the picnic and the "symbolic" opening of the border, the refugees crossed the Iron Curtain in three waves.
 It was the largest refugee movement from East Germany since the Berlin Wall had been built.
 The news of the mass exodus spread very quickly.
 The Hungarian border guards reacted calmly to the emerging mass exodus and did not intervene.
 The leading border officer at the time, Árpád Bella contributed significantly to this.
 In addition, thousands of GDR citizens waited a little further away for a chance to cross the border, because they were not confident that the border really had been opened.
 As a result, only 661 people crossed the border that day.

 Prime Minister Németh said in 1989, "I was in my office all day, I was nervous, very nervous.
 Luckily, there was no knocking on my door by the Soviet ambassador, no telephone calls from Moscow."

 More than six hundred East Germans fled to the West, many leaving their cars at the border.
 The very extensive media coverage made it clear to the Eastern European population that the Iron Curtain had partially broken open, that the Soviet Union was not intervening, and that the governments in the East were increasingly losing power due to indecisive action.